villani-lab/ircolitis/README.md

-# ircolitis

 Welcome!
-Here, we present our study of immunotherapy-related colitis.
-We provide all of the supporting genome-wide single-cell gene expression data from human colon biopsies and blood samples.
+Here, we present our study of immunotherapy-related colitis (ircolitis).

 ## Read the paper :mortar_board: